 So which mistakes do you make as a startup founder?

 Whether you are a sole tra der or a business corporation, the company name or brand under which you will offer and sell your products or services is always important.
 Whether it is memorable and trendy enough is left for others to judge.
 But don’t forget about the legal aspect.
-You could end up like our client, Mr. Mark, who spent many thousands on marketing consultations on the best name for his medical services company.
-After the final verdict was in, Mr. Marek outsourced the development of the company’s logo and visual identity and approached us for help with incorporation and registration.
+Just like our client Mr. Marek, who invested thousands of crowns in marketing consultations, but eventually discovered that the chosen name was already taken.
+After the final verdict was in, Mr. Marek outsourced the development of the company’s logo and visual identity and approached us for help with company formation and registration.
 However, within a while we discovered that another company was already using an almost identical English name (with the difference of one letter -s at the end of the word, as an English plural).

-Already when creating your name, check the names of your competitors and make sure that yours is truly unique and not interchangeable with the name of another business.
-It is a rule of law that the name must not only not be interchangeable with the name of another existing business and also not be misleading.
-This could mean, for example, that you have the word of a product in your name, but your company sells electronics, or the name includes a location but the company does not operate in any way.
+Before selecting a company name, check that it is not interchangeable with an existing company.
+The name should not only be original but also legally unquestionable.
+It is a rule of law that the name must not only not be confused with the name of another existing company and also not be misleading.
+This may mean, for example, that you have the word of a product in your name, but your company sells electronics, or the name includes a location but the company does not operate in any way.
 Even as part of the registration process, you may be asked to modify the name, for example by adding an additional word of at least two syllables.
 However, this is a significantly easier option than dealing with the company name in court after it has been established.

 We will guide you through the process of setting up your company and offer all the services you need for your business.

 Advising on the appropriate company form is not exactly easy.
 We often see advice for setting up a startup in a form that will be suitable not only initially, but also with regard to the intended growth of the company.
 This certainly has some merit, unless you have large capital and investors.
 However, starting a stock company if you are starting your project alone in your garage is definitely not the best idea.
-Remember that the more complex the form, the higher the cost of setting up and then also running it.
-A joint stock company is suitable for those who aim high and the prestige of the legal entity is also important.
-However, a multi-member management company, which is generally more complicated than other companies, is not a good place to start.
+A more complex legal form means higher costs not only for the formation but also for the subsequent operation of the company.
+Although a joint stock company is suitable for those who aim high and the prestige of the legal entity is also important to them.
+However, a multi-member board, which is generally more complicated than other companies, is not the place to start.
 On the other hand, a limited liability company or a public company is definitely a better option for the budding small businessman, especially in terms of cost.

-Of course, there’s no shame in trying a sole proprietorship at the beginning, which allows you to save on taxes compared to a limited company.
-If your business goes well, you can add to the complexity by setting up a limited company or a public limited company.
+It can be advantageous to start as a sole trader, which allows for a lower tax burden and administrative simplicity.
+If your business develops successfully, you can add to the complexity by setting up a limited company or a public limited company.
+Remember, however, that some activities require a licence or professional competence.

 Are you choosing between a trade certificate and an LLC?
 Read our article where we list the pros and cons of both options.